|

 for all

-By taking the limit as approaches infinity and
+By taking the limit as

 retaining only the first-order term in